OccupyMars2025/Operating-Systems-Three-Easy-Pieces/README.md

 ## start 2024/3/5
 # Simple is Powerful
+# The proper OS response to errant process behavior is to kill the offending process!
 ## When you want to learn sth, spend 3 days trying different textbooks and courses to find the one that fits your ability level.
 It is worth it !
 ## find every excuse you can to write some code and see how it works.
 Spend the time, and become the wise master you know you can be.
 ## [homework](https://pages.cs.wisc.edu/~remzi/OSTEP/Homework/homework.html)